XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 #### Few points to note
 * Java is a case-sensitive language, x is not the same X.
-* A java class name should be the same(with case sensitivity in mind) as the name of the file it resides, otherwise our code will refuse to compile.
+* A Java class name should be the same(with case sensitivity in mind) as the name of the file it resides, otherwise our code will refuse to compile.
 While still on this, it is not advisable to define two classes in one file.
 And if we do(for whatever reasons we will be doing that), only one class in the file should be public.
 This class name will be the name of the file.
 Java files containing class code must be saved with a ".java" file extension.
 *  Every class that we intend to run must have a *main()* method in it.
 Otherwise it won't run.
 *  Only the code in the main method is called.
 We can place code anywhere, but for it to run, it has to be either called by the code in the main method, or be called by the code that is being called by the code in the main method, or be called by the...